Monday, September 25, 2023

 Acknowledged the power of branding

-Is your business the most important asset of your product?
-Remember, no item or service can sell without a powerful brand image.
-Coca-Cola focussed on building brand image rather than just the product.
-They don’t tell you how it tastes or how delicious the drink is.
-Instead, it has built an image around lifestyle — community, happiness, and love.
-They sold an idea — and experience!
+Is your business the most important asset?
+No item or service can sell without a strong brand image.
+Coca-Cola prioritized building a brand image centered around lifestyle, community, happiness, and love.
+They sold an idea and an experience rather than focusing on taste or deliciousness.

 Being relevant